artsiomkorzun/1brc-walkthrough/Walkthrough.md

 So it is a trade-off between collisions and data locality.
 Going bigger does not make sense.
-It is better to tune the hash function and the map for the main dataset later.
+It is better to tweak the hash function for the main dataset later.
 Let's test it:

 | #  | Change             |      Time (413) | Reduction (413) |      Time (10k) | Reduction (10k) |